innopolis-devops/labs/README.md

    - Download dependencies.
    - Run detekt linter.
    - Run unit tests.
 - Then checks for vulnerabilities.
+Snyk might show warnings since there are new vulnerabilities which can be fixed right now because there are no library updates.
 - Finally, uploads Docker image to docker hub.

 ## Contact